 - The /SE: switch incorrectly requires a complete file specification.
 If the file specification is not provided, RMSRST returns a "File not found" error message.
 This problem has been corrected. - RMSRST now terminates immediately when the /SE: switch is specified and all files have been found. - RMSRST does not always list the file version numbers as part of the summary listing.
-This problem has been corrected.

-- RMSRST does not handle magnetic tape files with decimal version numbers correctly.
-This occurs when files are being restored to a system that supports decimal version numbers and file version numbers were then erroneously converted to octal.
+This problem has been corrected. - RMSRST does not handle magnetic tape files with decimal version numbers correctly.
+When files are being restored to a system that supports decimal version numbers, file version numbers are erroneously converted to octal.
 This problem has been corrected. - RMSRST sometimes reports an "Unknown error" message when the /FR switch is used to restore a magnetic tape container file.
 This occurs when you do not have sufficient privileges to create an output file with the protection code and ownership of the original account.
 Even though this error occurs, the file was restored but with protection code and ownership of the login account.
 This problem has been corrected.

-New Hardware Support
+Chapter 4 New Hardware Support

-This chapter describes new hardware features and restrictions for RSX-11M Version 4.2.
+This chapter describes new hardware features and restrictions for the RSX-11M Version 4.2 operating system.
+The hardware for each update version is supported by the particular update and all subsequent update revisions.